Probabilistic Contrastive Learning Recovers the Correct Aleatoric Uncertainty of Ambiguous Inputs: Experiments

 \subsection{MCInfoNCE Learns the Correct Posteriors}

 In this section, we experimentally confirm the theoretical result that \textit{probabilistic embeddings learned under a MCInfoNCE loss recover the correct posteriors up to a rotation}.
 We also test its robustness to violated assumptions.
-Code for reproduction is available under \url{https://github.com/mkirchhof/Probabilistic_Contrastive_Learning}.

 \textbf{Setup.} To test whether MCInfoNCE recovers the correct posteriors, we need a controlled experiment where the true posteriors of the generative process are known.
 Previous nonlinear ICA experiments randomly initialize a multi-layer perceptron (MLP) as the nonlinear data-generating process and train a second one to invert it \cite{hyvarinen2017nonlinear,dml_inversion}.
 In our probabilistic setup we randomly initialize two MLPs to parameterize $\mu(x)$ and $\kappa(x)$ of the vMF posteriors of the generative process.
 The MLP for $\mu(x)$ outputs normalized vectors of dimension $D=10$ and the MLP for $\kappa(x)$ outputs a scalar $\tilde{\kappa}(x)$ wrapped in an exponential Softplus function $\kappa(x) = 1 + \exp(\tilde{\kappa}(x))$ to ensure the strict positivity of $\kappa(x)$ \cite{li2021spherical,shi2019probabilistic}.
 We sample contrastive training data $(x, x^+, (x^-_m)_{m=1, \dotsc, M})$ from the generative process parameterized by $\mu(x)$ and $\kappa(x)$ via rejection sampling, as explained in the supplementary.
 On this data, we train two MLPs to predict $\hat{\mu}(x)$ and $\hat{\kappa}(x)$.
 All hyperparameters of the generative process and MLP architectures follow the deterministic counterpart of this experiment in \citet{dml_inversion} and are reported in the supplementary.